VysotskiVadim/VysotskiVadim.blog/_drafts/manual_testing_of_android_application_part_1_life_cycle.markdown

 # Summary

-Life cycle related bugs are tricky, you won't see them if you just work with the app.
+Lifecycle related bugs are tricky, you won't see them if you just work with the app.
 But users are different:
 they use app laying down on sofa,